Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Preparation: Cook the chicken breast and carrot in broth until soft and then puree.

-• Calories: about 120 kcal
+• Calories: approx. 120 kcal